hillnz/sounds-proxy/README.md

 # sounds-proxy

 A proxy server for BBC Sounds podcasts.
-Opens access to episodes which are normally exclusive to the BBC Sounds so that they can be accessed via other podcast applications.
+Opens access to episodes which are normally exclusive to BBC Sounds so that they can be accessed via other podcast applications.

 ## Build